National Palliative Care Week

-People with chronic illnesses often have more than one chronic illness which affects their health in different ways.
-Early access to palliative care can help them have a better quality of life.
+People in aged care often have more than one chronic illness which affects their health in different ways.
+Palliative care can help manage their symptoms and improve their quality of life.

-A number of events are planned for National Palliative Care Week 2016 please see below for a calendar of national and local events.
+A number of events are planned for National Palliative Care Week 2017 please see our events page for national and local events.

-PCA encourages all Australians to use National Palliative Care Week as a discussion starter – get together with those closest to you and celebrate life (have a meal or a coffee) and talk about your end-of-life care wishes.
+PCA encourages all Australians to use National Palliative Care Week as a discussion starter – get together with those closest to you and celebrate life and talk about your end-of-life care wishes.

 We have created the Dying to Talk Discussion Starter to help with these conversations.
 We’re asking people to work through our Dying to Talk Discussion Starter to begin to think, talk and document what is important to them, including the care they want at the end of their lives.

-Hashtags: to join a Twitter conversation or competition use: #npcw16 #dyingtotalk
+Hashtags: to join a Twitter conversation or competition use: #npcw17 #dyingtotalk